CIS sub-contractor refunds - a service from Taxfile, Tulse Hill, South London

 Missed the Tax Return Deadline?
 What Happens Now?

 [Updated February 2025]: If you missed the 31 January deadline to submit your self-assessment tax return, you are now into the penalty stage.
 HMRC applies an automatic £100 penalty to those who are anywhere from 1 day to 3 months late.
 Further penalties are then added if you take even longer to comply.
 It’s even worse if you haven’t paid the tax owed to HMRC by 31 January because you’ll then owe interest on that too.
-Our advice is therefore a) to submit your tax return without delay and b) to pay as much tax as you can as soon as possible.
-By doing both, you’ll minimise the penalty and interest payable to HMRC.

-But what if there were genuine reasons, beyond your control, that stopped you being able to submit your tax return on time?
+What are your options if there were genuine reasons, beyond your control, that stopped you being able to submit your tax return on time?
 Well, if you “took reasonable care to meet” a deadline and there was a genuine reason why you were late, you have the option to appeal.
-Your circumstances must fit HMRC’s eligibility criteria, however.
-Let’s take a look at those…
+However, your circumstances must fit HMRC’s eligibility criteria.
+Let’s take a look at those below.

 Circumstances that are taken into account by HMRC when considering appeals include: